Overview

 Quarterly, we review the entire portfolio based on the whole investment process.

-For the few non-managed accounts, the client will provide their approval prior to effecting
+For the few non-managed accounts, the client will provide their approval prior to affecting

 any trade in the account.